Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Botanical Name: Rhodiola rosea

 Common Names: Rose root, roseroot, Aaron’s rod, Arctic root, king’s crown, lignum rhodium, orpin rose

 Also known as “golden root,” this fragrant root of a herb has adaptogenic qualities to eliminate stressors.
 The extract grows in northern climates in places like Asia, Russia, Europe, and Greece.
-This herb is significantly used as a natural remedy since ages to treat multiple illnesses:
+This herb is significantly used as a natural remedy for ages to treat multiple illnesses:

-- Helps in mental or physical fatigue
+- Helps with mental or physical fatigue

 - Improves the symptoms of depression

 - Lowers anxiety

 - May solve sexual problems

 Note: For now, there are no scientifically proven downfalls of using this herb.
 However, to be on the safe side, avoid it if you have some allergies.